 - Partners in Leipzig: AOK PLUS, VNG Group, Leipziger Gruppe, European Energy Exchange, enviaM, Porsche, and Arvato Systems

 Leipzig has steadily built its reputation as an attractive, aspiring location for startups.
 Several research institutions covering a wide range of research projects serve as the driving force behind the Digital Hub.
 At the same time, the site is home to strong businesses that are - often in collaboration with startups - increasingly opening up to innovation.
 The energy, smart city, and e-health sectors are particular focal points in Leipzig, allowing the Hub to connect the scientific community, businesses, and startups.
-An accelerator program focussing on smart infrastructure, various regional cluster organizations, numerous events and innovation formats all play a supporting role in enabling this exchange..
+An accelerator programme focussing on smart infrastructure, various regional cluster organisations, numerous events and innovation formats all play a supporting role in enabling this exchange.

 Home to several established microelectronic (hardware) corporations, leading businesses in the 5G (connectivity) sector, and first class software companies such as SAP, and T-Systems, Dresden is the largest semiconductor production location in Europe.
 It is exactly this that makes Dresden an ideal location for the development of smart systems and the Internet of Things, which is why the Hub considers itself an IoT enabler.
 Aiming to build an IoT platform, the Digital Hub Dresden connects highly innovative startups, KMUs, and industry with research and academic communities that focus on enabling technologies.
 It then connects these platform partners with various application industries and Hubs, in order to form a major IoT ecosystem.